 What goes around, comes around and bingo!
 Everybody loves coloring books and can’t get enough of them.

-One thing about all this coloring—it’s just plain fun and a great way to unwind and de-stress.
+One thing about all this coloring—it’s just plain fun and a great way to relax your mind.
 I speak from experience: I colored every day with my granddaughter last summer and I’ve never felt better—probably because it was a throwback to my childhood.

 Where to get supplies: